ricardojob/restful-java-with-jax-rs-2-0-2rd-edition/part1/chapter3/developing_a_jax_rs_restful_service.md

 To bind HTTP POST requests to the **createCustomer()** method, we annotate it with the **@javax.ws.rs.POST** annotation.
 The **@Path** annotation we put on the **CustomerResource** class, combined with this **@POST** annotation, binds all POST requests going to the relative URI **/customers** to the Java method **createCustomer()**.

+The **@javax.ws.rs.Consumes** annotation applied to **createCustomer()** specifies which media type the method is expecting in the message body of the HTTP input request.
+If the client POSTs a media type other than XML, an error code is sent back to the client.

+The **createCustomer()** method takes one **java.io.InputStream** parameter.
+In JAX-RS, any non-JAX-RS-annotated parameter is considered to be a representation of the HTTP input request’s message body.
+In this case, we want access to the method body in its most basic form, an **InputStream**.